parkerdavis1/agave-portfolio/content/blog/ebird-bookmarklet/ebird-bookmarklet.md

 3. Edit the bookmark you just created, rename it to whatever you want (maybe "eBird Compress"), and replace the URL with the code above
 4. Save your new bookmark

-Now when you go to any [eBird alert page](https://ebird.org/alert/summary?sid=SN36093&sortBy=obsDt&o=desc), while you are on the alert page, open the bookmark that you just created.
+Now when you go to any [eBird alert page](https://ebird.org/alert/summary?sid=SN36093&sortBy=obsDt&o=desc) you can open the bookmark that you just created.
 Voila!

+### Demo

+{% animatedImage "./ebird-compress-demo.gif", "eBird compress demo" %}

 It works on both desktop and mobile.
 Consult your browser's documentation if you're not sure how to edit and save bookmarks.

-### Demo

-{% animatedImage "./ebird-compress-demo.gif", "eBird compress demo" %}

 ## So, what is the code doing?

-[Here](https://github.com/parkerdavis1/eBird-compress-bookmarklet/blob/main/script.js) is the full script for your perusal.
+[Here](https://github.com/parkerdavis1/eBird-compress-bookmarklet/blob/main/script.js) is the full non-minified script for your perusal.
 If you are curious how it works, here is a beat by beat breakdown:

 First, we store a NodeList of all the DOM elements for observations in a variable called `observations`.
 If no observations are found (like if the script is run on a non-eBird alert page) it shows an alert message and stops the execution of the script.
 If the script has already been run on a page, it will alert you about that as well.